grodansparadis/vscp-firmware/avr/AAboot/readme.txt

 -AAMega

-Currently used setup is AVRstudio 4.18 together with WINAVR 20090313
+Currently used setup is AVRstudio7

 Serial channel, 9600-8N1 is used for debug messages.